 As a lover of all things mid-century modern, I can’t get over it when businesses take something old and make it better than before, while still staying true to the era.
 The Pearl achieves this and more.
 Their lounge, heated saltwater pool, and restaurant are all top notch while staying on-brand with 60s lounge jazz and old episodes of Tom and Jerry or Sean Connery-era James Bond movies playing silently on TVs.

-When it comes to San Diego hotels, many people tend to choose between downtown, Mission Valley, and Mission Beach/Bay (sun and sand).
+When it comes to San Diego hotels, many people tend to choose between downtown, Mission Valley, and Mission Beach/Bay.
 Personally I’d rather stay here because it’s a quick drive to the airport, close to Shelter Island, just a hop over to Ocean Beach, and has a truly local feel due to its neighborhood setting.

 The Pearl has been featured time and time again as a standout boutique hotel that doesn’t break the bank.
 That said, check out their wallet saver page for ways to save at their restaurant even if you aren’t checked in.

 If you’re into retro hotels, check out this Curbed guide to other great examples here in the Golden State.

 All photos by Staci Jackson for The Voyageer.